TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 <h1>This project is currently in development.</h1>
-Returns the carbon benefit of reuse of an IT asset compared to recycling.
+This project provides a guide to calculating the carbon benefit of reuse of an IT asset compared to recycling.

 <h2>Introduction</h2>